IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario5/Lab_2/ReadMe.md

 ![alt text][8ctk]

 9\.
 Now we will update the MQ policy for the Consumer flow.
 Click on the dev.policyxml and you will see the Policy and the attributes.
 We have the populated and you only need to change the **Queue manager Name and its Host name**.
+Also review the default channel name here. eg. **SYSTEM.DEF.SVRCONN**

 9a\.
 For the host name, login to RedHat Openshift console, and under Networking -> Services, find the service name based on your MQ instance name.
 Click on it and you can see the MQ Service Host Name.